stelescuraul/rls/README.md

 Same as before, do not use the TypeORM functions directly from the `dataSource` as that will give you the default connection to the database, not the wrapped instance.

 For more specific examples, check the `test/nestjs/src`.

+# Typeorm >v0.3.0
+Since typeorm v0.3.0, the Connection class has been replaced by DataSource.
+This module still uses Connection as its language which is also helpful now to differenciate between the actual database connection (typeorm DataSource) and RLS wrapper (RLSConnection).
+However, if you want to be on par with typeorm terminalogy, there is an alias for `RLSConnection` called `RLSDataSource`.